-ROBERT T. BRADY is 70, is a member of the Nomination, Compensation and Governance Committee and has been a director since 1994.
+ROBERT T. BRADY is 71, is a member of the Nomination, Compensation and Governance Committee and has been a director since 1994.

-Mr. Brady is, and has been since prior to 2006, chairman of the board of directors and chief executive officer of Moog Inc., a worldwide manufacturer of control systems and components for aircraft, satellites, automated machinery and medical equipment.
-He is a director of M&T Bank.
-Mr. Brady is a director of Seneca Foods Corporation, National Fuel Gas Company and Astronics Corporation.
-He is also a director of the Buffalo Niagara Partnership, a director of the Albright-Knox Art Gallery and serves on the University at Buffalo Council.
+Mr. Brady was, from 1996 until 2011, chairman of the board of directors and chief executive officer of Moog Inc., a worldwide manufacturer of control systems and components for aircraft, satellites, automated machinery and medical equipment.
+He now serves as Moog's executive chairman.
+Mr. Brady is a director of M&T Bank.
+He is a director of National Fuel Gas Company and Astronics Corporation.
+Mr. Brady is also a director of the Buffalo Niagara Partnership, a director of the Albright-Knox Art Gallery and serves on the University at Buffalo Council.